The Mock Tempest: Plot

 Miranda: Why that's a thing like a man (for aught I know) with a great pair of horns upon his head, and my father said 'twas made for women, look ye.

 Dorinda: What, must we ride to water upon't, sister?

 Miranda: No, no, it must be our slave, and give us golden clothes, pray, that other men may lie with us in a civil way, and then it must father our children and keep them.

 Dorinda: And when we are so old and ugly that nobody else will lie with us, must it lie with us itself?

 Miranda: Aye, that it must, sister.

 Along the way, Duffet mocks Davenant's musical adaptation of Macbeth, staged in 1664 but first printed in 1674.
 (Duffet also ridicules Davenent's Macbeth in his Epilogue to his burlesque of Elkanah Settle's The Empress of Morocco, another work of 1674.)
 The Duke of Mantua has a son who is a member of the Religious Society of Friends, satirically named "Quakero."
 The play is wide in scope, touching on "drunkenness, violence, mutilation, cannibalism; of pimping, prostitution, adultery, incest; of hypocrisy, cowardice, torture, execution; of urine, vermin, venereal disease; of deviance, dissolution, and death".

 The last act of Duffet's play features a parody of Ariel's song "Where the bee sucks, there suck I" from the final scene of The Tempest.
 Duffet's version is "Where good ale is, there suck I".
 The parody version was sung by Betty Mackerel, an orange vender who was promoted to the stage.

 The Mock Tempest may have been revived in 1682.

-A modern version
+Modern adaptation

 A modern adaptation of The Mock Tempest was mounted by Shakespeare Santa Cruz in 2007.